 The entourage and psychoactive effects of inhaled CBD may be much more pronounced compared to other methods.
 It is important to note that the Food and Drug Administration (FDA) has only approved one CBD product, Epidiolex, to treat epilepsy.
 If you are worried about the effects of CBD, consult with your doctor or health care practitioners.

 Combusted CBD flowers smell very much like marijuana.
 You can mostly attribute the distinct smell of cannabis to its terpene profiles.

 As such, even CBD buds with the lowest THC levels will smell like a stereotypical weed as they contain the same terpenes.

 The legality of CBD can be confusing.
 But after the Farm Bill, hemp and all derivative products are considered legal on the federal level.
 As long as the hemp buds contain no more than 0.3% THC, its cultivation and consumption are legal.

 However, it is illegal to use CBD taken from marijuana or weed flowers.
 According to federal law, all derivatives of marijuana are illegal, including any cannabidiol content in it.

-Moreover, state laws are also at play when it comes to the legalization of cannabidiol and hemp products.
+Moreover, state laws are also at play in the legalization of cannabidiol and hemp products.
 Some states may impose certain limitations and restrictions when it comes to the access and possession of hemp.

 Before purchasing any CBD flowers or hemp buds, check your local state laws.

-CBD flowers provide an entire demographic of people the option to benefit from CBD in a similar way to marijuana.
+Cannabidiol flowers provide an entire demographic of people the option to benefit from high CBD content, similar to marijuana.
 But as CBD may still be illegal in your state, you must first make certain of its legality before buying CBD buds.